enkidevs/curriculum/sql/dql/aggregate-queries/distinct-and-limit.md

 ---
 ## Revision

-Consider the following table and the following query.
-Fill the gaps such that we will have no duplicates in the resulting table called `GRADES`:
+Look at the following table and query.
+Fill the gaps so that we end up with no duplicates in the resulting `GRADES` table:

 | NAME      | GRADES |
 |-----------|--------|